webscopeio/supabase-modules/docs/modules/installation.md

 ## Database TypeScript types

 If you are adding Supabase Modules to an existing project.
 Before installing any modules, you will need to generate the database's TypeScript types.
-If you are starting from an example project but you update your database, you might have to run this command as well.
+If you are starting from an example project but at any point you update your database, you might have to run this command as well.

 ::: code-group